adasq/dropbox-v2-api/EXAMPLES.md

 ### files/upload_session/finish ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-upload_session-finish))
 Finish an upload session and save the uploaded data to the given file path.
 A single request should not upload more than 150 MB.
 The maximum size of a file one can upload to an upload session is 350 GB.
+Calls to this endpoint will count as data transport calls for any Dropbox Business teams with a limit on the number of data transport calls allowed per month.
+For more information, see the Data transport limit page.

 ```js
 const stream = dropbox({